-The business model is put into practice by the Directors combined with the use of consultants on an as required basis, both in the UK and overseas.
+The business model is put into practice by the Directors, in conjunction with consultants on an as required basis, both in the UK and overseas.
 In this way, overheads can be kept as low as possible and the flexibility of the Group can be maintained.